fzancanaro/ionic_firebase_shopping/README.md

       Now both of you can see the Menu and add the products to the cart in real time.
       On placing the order, both of you can track the Order status.

       No need of long Queue to order your favorate food.

+  #### Firebase
+      shopcard
+      cart
+      category
+      featured
+      menu
+      orders
+      users